The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 That's right.

-And if a right winger happened to stand up and say, hey, Michael Sam, we love you too.
+And if a right-winger happened to stand up and say, hey, Michael Sam, we love you too.

-Welcome to the NFL, they would accuse the right winger of lying.
+They would accuse the right-winger of lying.

-So the conservatives can't win, no matter what.
+So the conservatives can't win no matter what.

 Don't say anything, cowardice.